microsoft/Olive/docs/source/features/huggingface_model_optimization.md

 }
 ```

-## Huggingface Metrics
+## Huggingface metrics
-Huggingface Metrics in Olive are supported by [Huggingface evaluate](https://huggingface.co/docs/evaluate/index).
-You can refer to [Huggingface Metrics page](https://huggingface.co/metrics) for a complete list of available metrics.
+Huggingface metrics in Olive are supported by [Huggingface evaluate](https://huggingface.co/docs/evaluate/index).
+You can refer to [Huggingface metrics page](https://huggingface.co/metrics) for a complete list of available metrics.

 Example metric config
 ```json